bolkedebruin/rdpgw/README.md

  # if true the server randomly selects a host to connect to
  roundRobin: false
  # a random string of at least 32 characters to secure cookies on the client
+ # make sure to share this across the different pods
  sessionKey: thisisasessionkeyreplacethisjetzt
 # Open ID Connect specific settings
 openId: